jonkelleyatrackspace/bakthat-cloudfiles/README.md

 local copy after the remote end is uploaded with a verified md5sum.
 This script will also refuse to overwrite an existing filename on cloudfiles, and will skip the local backup after logging the error.

-You can execute this directly if you don't want to write your own apps to utilize bakthatswift.py.
+You can use this helper script if you don't want to write your own apps/shell script to utilize bakthatswift.py.

 ###Sample filewalker.conf
 ```[filewalker]